Your Daily Pharma Scoop: Soliris New Indication, Gilead's NASH Data, What Keeps Synergy Down?

 Analysis of top Seeking Alpha coverage: Synergy

-Today we will discuss an article on Synergy Pharma (SGYP) by John Engle, titled Synergy Pharmaceuticals: Opportunity In Irritable Markets.
-The author began with a quote that I found very appropriate for the Synergy situation - “What's the best way to make God laugh?
-Tell him your plans for the future.”
+Today, we will discuss an article on Synergy Pharma (SGYP) by John Engle, titled Synergy Pharmaceuticals: Opportunity In Irritable Markets.
+The author began with a quote that I found very appropriate for the Synergy situation - "What's the best way to make God laugh?
+Tell him your plans for the future."
 This is a company with a best-in-class drug approved in a very important market, with another critical approval 3 months ahead - and yet the stock is being held back forever.
-The company competes with Ironwood (IRWD), a debt-laden company that has never seen a dollar of profit; but actually it competes against big pharma Allergan (AGN).
-I wonder though, whether these gods are laughing at Allergan or at Synergy right now.
+The company competes with Ironwood (IRWD), a debt-laden company that has never seen a dollar of profit; but actually, it competes against big pharma Allergan (AGN).
+I wonder, though, whether these gods are laughing at Allergan or at Synergy right now.

 There has been little recent news from Synergy except for a presentation it made at a medical conference.
 The presentation concerns findings from a survey of patients and healthcare providers about current treatment for irritable bowel syndrome with constipation.
-It shows how the market is largely dissatisfied with existing treatment options, and how Trulance can benefit from this large unmet need.
-The presentation, to me, was largely irrelevant and confused me even further - if Trulance is so good, why isn’t the stock moving?
+It shows how the market is largely dissatisfied with existing treatment options and how Trulance can benefit from this large unmet need.
+The presentation, to me, was largely irrelevant and confused me even further - if Trulance is so good, why isn't the stock moving?

 Synergy also reported more data for Trulance.
 Testing two dosage levels against placebo, both showed significant Overall Response (Placebo, 16.0%; Low Dose, 25.7%; High Dose 26.6%).
 Results were also positive for abdominal pain response and stool frequency.
 Furthermore, patients reported improvements in stool consistency and reduced straining severity.
 The principal negative side-effect, diarrhea, was limited (Placebo, 1.0%; Low Dose, 4.3%; High Dose, 4.0%).
 Barely more than 1% of treated patients had to discontinue treatment due to the effects of diarrhea.
 If you recall, Linzess has shown 5 times more probability of patients having diarrhoea than Trulance.
 And yet, the poor show from SGYP.